Control Access and Secure Your Data

 As the Salesforce admin for DTC, you consider who has access to what—who can view what data.
 In the previous units, you learned how to grant users permission to use apps and features.
 Now let’s see how to exercise very granular control over each user’s access to data.

-Analytics accesses Salesforce data based on permissions of two internal Analytics users: Integration User and Security User.
+Einstein Analytics accesses Salesforce data based on permissions of two internal Einstein Analytics users: Integration User and Security User.

 Let’s take a look at your Integration User and Security User profiles and user records.